Generative Modelling of L\'evy Area for High Order SDE Simulation: Conclusion and Open Directions

-Finally, it may be possible to extend the Chen-training approach.
-This might take two forms: either in deriving a Chen type relation for higher order terms in the polynomial expansion of Brownian motion (e.g. for $H$ and $b$) or for the generation of higher order terms in the log-signature of Brownian motion (and potentially other processes which also possess scaling properties similar to Brownian Motion).
-For example, extending Chen-training to train a L\'{e}vyGan model for ``space-space-time'' L\'{e}vy area \cite[Definition 3.8]{foster2020b}, could lead to second order numerical methods for SDEs with scalar noise.
+Finally, it is possible to extend the Chen-training approach.
+This might take several forms: one might derive a Chen type relation for higher order terms in the polynomial expansion of Brownian motion (e.g. for $H$ and $b$) as in \cref{sec: SST}; use the ordinary Chen's relation for the generation of higher order terms in the log-signature of Brownian motion; generating L\'evy areas for certain L\'evy processes.\smallbreak

-\acksection TC, JF and HN were supported by the EPSRC Programme Grant``DataSig" EP/S026347/1.
-HN was also supported by the Alan Turing Institute under the EPSRC grant EP/N5101.
-JF was also supported by the Department of Mathematical Sciences at the University of Bath, the Maths4DL programme under EPSRC grant EP/V026259/1 and the Alan Turing Institute.
-AJ was supported by the Public Scholarship, Development, Disability and Maintenance Fund of the Republic of Slovenia during his undergraduate and masters study through the Ad Futura scholarship.
-WFT was supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1).
-The authors are grateful to Veronika Chronholm and Kanakira Terada for providing code which was then adapted for the numerical SDE tests in \cref{sec:sde_results}.
-HN and JT thank Terry Lyons and Hang Lou for useful discussions.
+For the third application, our approach may be applicable to the generation of L\'evy areas of $\alpha$-stable L\'evy processes, where moment matching approaches are not possible, since these processes have unbounded variance for $\alpha<2$.
+Indeed, the $\alpha$-stable L\'evy process $X_t^\alpha$ satisfies the scaling property $X_t^\alpha=t^{1/\alpha}X_1^\alpha$ in addition to independent and stationary increments.
+Combining these properties together, the distribution of its L\'evy area (defined using It\^o integration with jumps) should also be invariant under a suitably re-scaled version of Chen's relation.
+One could then attempt to train a network under this Chen relation, analogous to our approach for Brownian motion.